o2r-project/erc-spec/docs/spec/index.md

 + `generatedBy` The entity, person or tool, that created the software.
 + `interaction` Information on interactive elements in the asset.
 + `interaction.interactive` 'TRUE' if interactive elements are already included, otherwise 'FALSE'.
 + `interaction.ui_binding` A block for each UI binding - extends a figure by a UI widget, e.g. for manipulation.
+Final structure depends on purpose.
 + `interaction.ui_binding.purpose` What the UI binding is supposed to do.
 + `interaction.ui_binding.widget` Which UI widget realizes the purpose.
 + `interaction.ui_binding.code` A block containing source-code-specific information required to realize the UI binding.
+Final set of parameters depends on UI widget.
 + `interaction.ui_binding.code.filename` Name of the file including the plot function that creates the figure.
 + `interaction.ui_binding.code.function` Name of the function that plots the figure.
 + `interaction.ui_binding.variable` Variable that should be controlled by the UI widget.